turingschool-examples/introductory-static-site/README.md

 * have the main navigation in the header link to the appropriate columns of content in the page
 * update the color and size of the headers in the columns
 * Add a thin, darker teal bottom border to the header bar
+* There are few visual inconsistencies between our site and the original comp.
+Work on   making adjustments so our site looks the same as the comp.

 Take a crack at these final layout tweaks, and give yourself a big pat on the back!
 You just made a page from scratch with HTML and CSS.